PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Introduction

-In this paper, we argue that the conversation quality may keep on benefiting from the enlarged model scale with appropriate pre-training designs.
+In this paper, we argue that the conversation quality may keep benefiting from the enlarged model scale with appropriate pre-training designs.
 To this end, we explore the large-scale pre-training of dialogue generation models with up to 11B model parameters, namely PLATO-XL.
 To train such a large model, we adopt the architecture of unified transformer with high computation and parameter efficiency.
 In addition, we carry out multi-party aware pre-training to better distinguish the characteristic information in social media conversations.
 With such designs, PLATO-XL achieves superior performances as compared to other approaches in both Chinese and English chitchat.
-More specifically, PLATO-XL shows strong capability of absorbing common knowledge within its huge parameters; therefore, it significantly alleviates the well-known hallucination problem\footnotemark[1].
+More specifically, PLATO-XL shows a strong capability of absorbing common knowledge within its huge parameters; therefore, it is able to alleviate the well-known hallucination problem\footnotemark[1].

 Besides, thanks to the multi-party aware pre-training, PLATO-XL effectively reduces the inconsistency phenomenon in multi-turn conversations.

 In addition to open-domain chitchat discussed above, there are two other common conversational tasks \citep{gao2018neural}: knowledge grounded dialogue, and task-oriented conversation.
 In the experiments, we also explore the ability of PLATO-XL as the foundation model of conversational AI.
 Our experimental results indicate that PLATO-XL is able to outperform other dialogue generation models across multiple conversational tasks.
-We will release our source code together with the English model at GitHub\footnotemark[2], hoping to facilitate the frontier research in dialogue generation.
+We have released our source code together with the English model at GitHub\footnotemark[2], hoping to facilitate frontier research in dialogue generation.